-We also sell our products on leading third-party e-commerce platforms in China, offering additional purchasing channels for the broader consumer group.
+We have also further expanded our online distribution and sales network to drive the rapid growth of our retail business and strengthen our retail brands.
+We sell our products on leading third-party e-commerce platforms in China, offering additional purchasing channels for the broader consumer group.
 In addition, all our hotel lobbies come with a display area, where guests can view and select our products.
 In our manachised hotels, these products are first supplied by us to our manachised hotels at a discount and resold by the manachised hotels directly to their guests under our pricing guidance.

-We have three product lines, each focusing on a specific category of private label products.
+We have two major product lines, each focusing on a specific category of private label products.
 Our "aTOUR PLANET" private label line covers sleep-related products, including mattress and pillows.
 These products are designed to turn sleeping from a basic physiological need to a deeply relaxing experience that improves quality of life.
 Our "SAVHE" private label line targets personal care and fragrance, including shampoo, handwash and diffusers, which bring a caring touch that rejuvenates the body and soothes the senses.
-Our "Z2GO&CO." private label line is designed for on-the-go products, including suitcases and hair dryers.
-These lightweight yet reliable products make travelling an easy and enjoyable experience.

-The backbone of our scenario-based retail business lies in our strong market research, product development and supply chain management capability.
+The backbone of our retail business lies in our strong market research, product development and supply chain management capability.
 We identify new product lines or upgrade existing product lines by monitoring latest trend in the market and conduct survey with our customers.
 We then design the products and work with third-party manufacturers to produce them.
 Our quality standard is high.
 For each product line, we require that manufacturers send us a sample for robust testing and evaluation.
 Our quality assurance team also conduct random spot checks to ensure the products meet our quality standard as well as applicable national standards.
 Over the years, we have created an efficient and low-cost supply chain that delivers exceptional customer experience.